-(July 16, 2013) RELAUNCH SOON!
-If you’ve been here before, or if this is your first visit, please note that BETUMI is being updated and will soon be relaunched with a new look as soon as the current tasks of working on the cookbook take less time.
+If you’ve been here before, or if this is your first visit, please note that BETUMI is still being updated and be relaunched with a new look as soon as the current tasks of working on the cookbook take less time.
 When it began in 1997, there were very few African culinary sites devoted to celebrating, educating and promoting conversations about African cuisines and foodways.
-By 2013, the landscape is entirely different, and the site wishes to support and strengthen the network and community comprised of African food writers, bloggers, vloggers, podcasters, food historians, professionals, suppliers, entrepreneurs, farmers, etc. We’re excited, and hope you’ll be a part of this new venture.
+By 2015, the landscape is entirely different, and the site wishes to support and strengthen the network and community comprised of African food writers, bloggers, vloggers, podcasters, food historians, professionals, suppliers, entrepreneurs, farmers, etc. We’re excited, and hope you’ll be a part of this new venture.

 - Tim Carman featured West African cuisine and interviewed me [Fran Osseo-Asare] extensively in an article in The Washington Post on February 29, 2012 (“It’s all in the mix.”)

-- I recently returned from IFT12, the Institute of Food Technologists annual conference in Nevada in June, speaking on “Beyond Peppers, Peanuts, and Palmfruit: The Multilayered Tastes and Textures of African Cuisines.”
+- IFT12, the Institute of Food Technologists annual conference in Nevada in June featured Fran speaking on “Beyond Peppers, Peanuts, and Palmfruit: The Multilayered Tastes and Textures of African Cuisines.”
 See betumiblog post for July 4, 2012.

-- I’ll be offering a course at Penn State University beginning in August on Food Culture in Sub-Saharan Africa.
+- Fran offered a course at Penn State University on Food Culture in Sub-Saharan Africa.

 - See trailer on YouTube.

-- 6. I spent 6 weeks in Abuja, Nigeria at the African University of Science and Technology teaching technical writing and communications during January and February, 2012.
+- Fran spent time in Abuja, Nigeria at the African University of Science and Technology teaching technical writing and communications in 2012.

 Past activities included numerous talks (e.g., The Textile Museum in Washington DC on Central African cuisine in December, 2011; “African tea” for Women’s Studies class at Penn State, Dec., 2011; featured speaker at Ag2Africa, at PSU, August 2011); and writing (e.g., book review on James McCann’s Stirring the Pot: A History of African cuisine in Gastronomica, Aug.
 1, 2011; article “African Cuisine 2.0? in b.SpiritMagazine Nov.-Dec.
 2010.)